No.3031[Reply]

 Personally, I have deleted my socials and restricted most of my internet usage to specific websites and applications that have small enough communities to still feel authentic and capable of discussion.
 It is hard for me to take any new information seriously when so much slop is generated and pushed for narratives while undermining the integrity of hear-say and what you can observe with your own eyes.
 It all feels like a giant cyberpunk blackpilled psy-op.
 So what does wirechan think? is the internet dead? can we avoid the dead internet at large? is it time to setup up an intranet and hermitmaxx? is it futile to resist this inevitability? are we all turning into schizos? what are the implications of this? pic unrelated.

-4 posts and 1 image reply omitted.
+6 posts and 2 image replies omitted.
 Click reply to view.
-No.3037
+No.3039

 >>3038i'm obviously a bit too young to have an informed opinion on this but i think western society has been discouraging feeling emotions for decades now, mostly due to the ideas of responsibility and separating your business life from your personal life, i guess to achieve your american dream even if it takes all the SSRIs in the world to get there